Windows 8.1: Security and hardware compatibility

 On compatible hardware, Windows 8.1 also features a transparent "device encryption" system based on BitLocker.
 Encryption begins as soon as a user begins using the system; the recovery key is stored to either the user's Microsoft account or an Active Directory login, allowing it to be retrieved from any computer.
 While device encryption is offered on all editions of Windows 8.1 unlike BitLocker (which is exclusive to the Pro and Enterprise editions), device encryption requires that the device meet the Connected Standby specification and have a Trusted Platform Module (TPM) 2.0 chip.
 Windows 8.1 also introduces improved fingerprint recognition APIs, which allows user login, User Account Control, Windows Store and Windows Store apps to use enrolled fingerprints as an authentication method.
 A new kiosk mode known as "Assigned Access" was also added, allowing a device to be configured to use a single app in a restricted environment.
 Additionally, Windows Defender includes an intrusion detection system which can scan network activity for signs of malware.
 Windows 8.1 also allows third-party VPN clients to automatically trigger connections.

 For enterprise device management, Windows 8.1 adds support for the Workplace Join feature of Windows Server 2012 R2, which allows users to enroll their own device into corporate networks with finer control over access to resources and security requirements.
 Windows 8.1 also supports the OMA Device Management specifications.
 Remote Data Control can be used to remotely wipe specific "corporate" data from Windows 8.1 devices.

-The 64-bit variants of Windows 8.1 no longer support processors which do not implement the double-width compare and exchange (CMPXCHG16B) CPU instruction (which the installer reports as a lack of support for "CompareExchange128").
+The 64-bit variants of Windows 8.1 no longer support processors which do not implement the double-width compare and exchange (CMPXCHG16B) CPU instruction (which the installer reports as a lack of support for "CompareExchange128") and processors prior to the Intel Core and AMD 10h microarchitectures (which the installer reports as enforcing these architectures).
 A Microsoft spokesperson noted that the change primarily affects systems with older AMD 64-bit processors, and that "the number of affected processors are extremely small since this instruction has been supported for greater than 10 years."
-It mostly concerns Socket 754 and Socket 939 Athlon 64 from 2004 and 2005; the Socket AM2 CPUs should all have the instruction.
+It mostly concerns Socket 754 and Socket 939 Athlon 64 from 2004 and 2005; the Socket AM2 CPUs all require at least the K10 microarchitecture as well as the instruction.
 Brad Chacos of PC World also reported a case in which Windows 8.1 rejected Intel Core 2 Quad Q9300 and a Q9550S despite their support for this instruction, because the associated Intel DP35DP motherboard did not.
-These changes do not affect the 32-bit variants of Windows 8.1.
+Despite the entirety of that, these changes do not affect the 32-bit editions of Windows 8.1.
+With the release of the RTM build, the official support for the 64-bit variants of Windows 8.1 is limited to Intel Sandy Bridge (second-generation Intel Core) CPUs and later and AMD Bulldozer-based CPUs and later.